 Catchers are taught to “frame” pitches.
 What catcher at one time or another has not “pulled” a close pitch onto the corner of the plate?

 Nolan Ryan was said to be a master at planting his foot several inches in front of the rubber on the most significant of pitches.

-A little cork in the bat or a little scuff to the ball are all part of the mystique of the game, like the hidden-ball trick.
+A little cork in the bat, a little scuff to the ball.
+It’s all part of the mystique of the game, like the hidden-ball trick.

 Fast forward about a quarter of a century.
 A brutally contentious labor negotiation had cost baseball a World Series and a fair chunk of its popularity.
 The good ship MLB was set right, though, by the most dazzling display of power hitting in its long history, as decades-old standards were falling with stunning regularity.

 But before long, Commissioner Bud Selig and his three wise monkeys—Speak No Evil (Palmeiro), Speak No English (Sosa), Speak No History (McGuire)—found themselves testifying in Congress, and mandatory drug screening became reality.

 Baseball is a game that requires a combination of flexibility, endurance, coordination and reflex.
 For generations, any kind of weight-training was deemed counter-productive for a baseball player and thus an uncommon practice.
 Of course, this viewpoint has long been debunked; strength gains do not necessarily inhibit baseball’s pre-requisite skills.
 Indeed, advances in training and nutrition continue to enhance performance in all our games.